15 WLW/Lesbian Romance Books You Must Read

 7. The Abyss Surrounds Us

 We follow our main character, Cas, a sea monster trainer, the coolest thing ever.
 So she trains sea monsters and has a particular sea monster with which she grew up.
-One day when she goes out for the first time to attack the pirate ships that they are trained to attack, the ship is too much for her.
+One day, when she goes out for the first time to attack the pirate ships they are trained to attack, the ship is too much for her.
 Her sea monster is killed, and she is taken captive.

 The Abyss Surrounds Us